gtk-rs/gtk4-rs/book/src/accessibility.md

 4. **Update relations.** Connect the widget to related widgets using accessible relations.

-Let's build a `CustomButton` widget step by step.
+Let's follow these steps with a custom widget called `Custom Button`.

 ### Setting the Role

-First, define the subclass and set the accessible role in `class_init`.
+First, we define the subclass and set the accessible role in `class_init`.
-By setting `AccessibleRole::Button`, screen readers will announce this as a button.
+By setting [`AccessibleRole::Button`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/enum.AccessibleRole.html#variant.Button), screen readers will announce this as a button.
 We also set a custom CSS name so we can style the widget, including a visible focus ring.

 Filename: <a class=file-link href="https://github.com/gtk-rs/gtk4-rs/blob/main/book/listings/accessibility/3/custom_button/imp.rs">listings/accessibility/3/custom_button/imp.rs</a>